-SNACKS for K3-K5 / Birthday TREATS and Party INVITES
+Birthday TREATS and Party INVITES

-- K3-K5 students should pack a healthy snack and water bottle each day. - Outside treats and birthday treats must be individually treats and brought to school for individual distribution including all necessary serving items and napkins/plates..
-Teachers must be notified at least one day in advance. - Students wishing to share a birthday party invitation can distribute through the school if: - Inviting the whole class, or - Inviting all the boys, or - Inviting all the girls. - If you plan to invite only certain students, invitations must be done outside of school.
+- Outside treats and birthday treats must be individually treats and brought to school for individual distribution including all necessary serving items and napkins/plates.. - Teachers must be notified at least one day in advance. - Students wishing to share a birthday party invitation may be distributed in school if; - Inviting the whole class, or - Inviting all the boys, or - Inviting all the girls.